Natural Baby Life logo (480 x 130)

 Type 1 Diabetes is a condition affecting the autoimmune system in which the pancreas produces little or none of the hormone insulin, which is critical in breaking down food properly.

 Diagnosing diabetes in babies and young children can be difficult.
-Some early warning signs may include sweet-smelling breath (caused by the body’s inability to excrete sugar properly within the body), fatigue, yeast infections in the mouth or in the diaper area, behavioral changes, and sugar in the urine.
+Some early warning signs may include sweet-smelling breath (caused by the body’s inability to excrete sugar properly within the body), fatigue, yeast infections in the mouth or diaper area, behavioral changes, and sugar in the urine.

 Vinegar